 It depends.
 You can enroll as a family.
 But in some cases, some family members may also be eligible for subsidies or other programs, depending on age, income and disability, or caregiver status.
 Such families may choose to enroll as “mixed-program families” and still be able to see the same doctor or go to the same medical practice, depending on the types of insurance plans accepted.

-This guide was updated on Sept.
-13, 2022 with information about Nevada’s special enrollment period.
+This guide was updated on Jan.
+18, 2023, with information about Nevada’s open enrollment period.

 This story is provided by AARP Nevada.
 Visit the AARP Nevada page for more news, events, and programs affecting retirement, health care, and more.